-The Fund seeks to provide long-term capital appreciation and reasonable risk-adjusted return with relatively similar volatility to the global equity market by investing long and short positions in equity securities of companies anywhere in the world.
-The Fund may engage in physical shorts sales, borrowing and/or derivatives for investment purposes.
+The Fund seeks to provide investment results that magnify the performance of global equity markets by investing long and/or short positions in equity securities, fixed-income securities and derivative instruments such as futures, forward contracts, swaps and equity options.
+The Fund may also engage in physical short sales and/or borrowing for investment purposes.

-The Fund's aggregate exposure shall not exceed limits on the use of gross exposure described in the "Investment Strategies" section of this simplified prospectus or as otherwise permitted under applicable securities legislation.
+The Fund's aggregate exposure shall not exceed limits on the use of gross exposure described in the "Investment Strategies" section of this Simplified Prospectus or as otherwise permitted under applicable securities legislation.